AramidFinance/aramid-zerobridge-docs/getting-involved/developer/local-end-to-end-testing.md

 ## Environment SetUp

-- As a blockchain developer, you need some basics
+- As a blockchain app developer, you need some basics

 > You need a way to interact with your chosen network: a wallet, and it's credentials will allow for this